Recruitment to the BHF PROTECT-TAVI trial was stopped on 9 October 2024.

 You can also find out more about the trial by watching our animated patient information video.

-The animation is available in 5 languages (English, Bengali, Polish, Hindi and Turkish) and can be accessed using the link below.
+The animation is available in 5 languages (English, Bengali, Polish, Hindi and Turkish).

 Please see below for our e-bulletins.